mathieu-benoit/DevOpsOnAzureLab/docs/Lab 1 - Source control/README.md

 ## Setup Slack notification for "Pull Request created"

-8. Sign-in with your Slack account for this lab - `https://<youraccount>.slack.com`. *For the Agile Tour Quebec 2017, check out your sticker*.
+8. Sign-in with your Slack account for this lab - for example: `https://atq-qc-2017.slack.com.slack.com`.
 9. Go to this new app configuration link: `https://atq-qc-2017.slack.com/apps/new/A0F81FPF0-visual-studio-team-services`, type the `#code` channel and click on the **Add Visual Studio Integration** button.

 ![Slack - Add Visual Studio Integration - Code Pushed](./imgs/Slack-AddVisualStudioIntegration-CodePushed.PNG)